 While supermarkets have struggled to build their online customer base in recent years, Mintel says that many people who have been forced to start shopping online due to coronavirus may well continue to do so once the pandemic is over.

 Sainsbury’s chief executive recently revealed that online orders now account for 17% of the supermarket’s business – up from 7% pre-pandemic.
-Ocado’s chief executive said ‘the world as we know it has changed’ for retailers, and that shoppers will not be ‘going back’ after switching to online.
+Ocado’s chief executive said ‘the world as we know it has changed’ for retailers and that shoppers will not be ‘going back’ after switching to online.

 A quarter of shoppers are expected to stick permanently with online shopping, according to Retail Gazette.

 And it’s not just online that has been affected.
-In a Which? survey conducted between 24 to 28 April, 36% of respondents said they had shopped at independent and convenience stores more than usual since the start of the coronavirus outbreak, with 35% saying they had shopped in supermarkets less than usual.
+In a Which? survey conducted between 24 and 28 April, 36% of respondents said they had shopped at independent and convenience stores more than usual since the start of the coronavirus outbreak, with 35% saying they had shopped in supermarkets less than usual.

 In April and May, people made fewer trips to the supermarket than they did in the same months last year, but spent, on average, nearly 50% more each time, according to Kantar.